actix/actix-web/guide/src/qs_5.md

 ## Custom route predicates

-You can think of predicate as simple function that accept *request* object reference and returns *true* or *false*.
-Formally predicate is any object that implements [`Predicate`](../actix_web/pred/trait.Predicate.html) trait.
+You can think of a predicate as a simple function that accepts a *request* object reference and returns *true* or *false*.
+Formally, a predicate is any object that implements the [`Predicate`](../actix_web/pred/trait.Predicate.html) trait.
 Actix provides several predicates, you can check [functions section](../actix_web/pred/index.html#functions) of api docs.

-Here is simple predicates that check that request contains specific *header*:
+Here is a simple predicate that check that a request contains a specific *header*:

 ```rust
 # extern crate actix_web;